-HIST 17B United States History II 3 units
+HIST 17B United States History II

-54 lecture hours Transferable to CSU/UC C-ID HIST 140
+C-ID HIST 140

 Political, social, economic, and cultural history of the United States form the Industrial Revolution to the present.
 Focuses on the ideals, decisions, forces, institutions, individuals, events, and processes that affected the continuity and change during this time.
 Satisfies CSU Title 5, Section 40404, U.S. History, Constitution, and American Ideals requirement when both HIST 17B and POLSCI 1 or HIST 17A are completed.
 (L)